napari/napari.github.io/applications/brain_dataset_tutorial.md

 #### Reading images from a folder
-To load images from a folder we use io.imread, but first we need to  import io from skimage.
+To load images from a folder we use [`io.imread`](https://scikit-image.org/docs/dev/api/skimage.io.html#skimage.io.imread), but first we need to import io from skimage.
 ```python
  delayed_image_load = delayed(io.imread)
 ```